readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

 For the community and commercial site, we need to:

+- Remove/change code that depend on the project's privacy level.
+  Use the default version's privacy level instead.
 - Remove the project privacy level.
 - Migrate all protected versions to have the attribute ``hidden = True``.
 - Set the privacy level of the version to public for the community site and private for the commercial site.